Birds in Taiwan

 Immature brown shrikes, Taichung.
 The bird in the upper picture is sitting in front of a blooming Taiwanese cherry tree (Prunus campanulata).
 (Photos copyright © by Kaj Halberg)

-The long-tailed shrike (Lanius schach) is distributed from Uzbekistan east to China and Taiwan, south to Sri Lanka, the Philippines, and Indonesia, with an isolated population in Papua New Guinea.
+The long-tailed shrike (Lanius schach) is distributed from Uzbekistan eastwards to China and Taiwan, southwards to Sri Lanka, the Philippines, and Indonesia, with an isolated population in Papua New Guinea.
 Eight subspecies are recognized, of which the nominate schach is a rather uncommon resident in the lowlands of Taiwan.